emcglackenr1/Basic_Responsive_Page/README.md

 <h1>Basic_Responsive_Page</h1>
 <h3>
-A demonstration of a responsive web page template built from scratch, using only CSS and HTML.
+A demonstration of a responsive web page built from scratch, using only CSS and HTML.
  </h3>

 <b>Available to view at: https://emcglackenr1.github.io/Basic_Responsive_Page/<b>